Ipeľské Úľany

 Ipeľské Úľany, formerly Fedymeš (Ipolyfödémes) is a village and municipality in the Levice District in the Nitra Region of Slovakia.

 History

 In historical records the village was first mentioned in 1259.

 Geography

 The village lies at an altitude of 345 metres and covers an area of 15.68 km2.
 It has a population of about 340 people.

+Population

 Ethnicity

 The village is approximately 90% Magyar and 10% Slovak.

 Facilities

-The village has a public library and football pitch.
+The village has a public library, grocery shop, gym and a football pitch.